 F E Technologies' RFID (radio frequency identification) electronic tagging technology and self-checkout systems have been adopted in the Nettlefold and Stephens Libraries.
 All members of the Library Staff are highly qualified in varying aspects of Librarianship including Library & Information Studies, Information & Records Management, Teacher-Librarianship and Education.

 The Hutchins School ensures that all students understand Academic Integrity.
-In-text referencing and end bibliographical skills are taught at Hutchins and all students have access to Turnitinand Ephorus software programs with an educative approach to avoiding plagiarism.
-Other resources used for Academic Integrity are the availability of ‘how to' pathfinder printed information sheets, access to online software and mobile applications for citing and creating references and the use of the TQA Academic Integrity Policy.
+In-text referencing and end bibliographical skills are taught at Hutchins and all students have access to Turnitin with an educative approach to avoiding plagiarism.
+Other resources used for Academic Integrity are the availability of printed information sheets, embedded referencing presentations, the provision of a referencing LibGuide, access to online software and mobile applications for citing and creating references and the use of the TQA Academic Integrity Policy.